 If you're passionate about fashion and style, chances are you've considered a career as a makeup artist and also a career as a cosmetologist.
 The two jobs have some similarities, but they require different training, and they present very different professional opportunities.
 So which is right for you?

-The post below will help you sort things out.
+The post below will provide some career guidance to help you sort through things.
 We talk about licenses, job outlooks, and salaries.
 If you have any questions, throw 'em down there below in the "Comments" section.

 Finally, a quick definition, for those who may not know: a cosmetologist is a hairdresser.
 He or she may have other responsibilities (some do nails, others do a little bit of makeup) but for the sake of this post, cosmetologist = hairdresser.